iansmith/parigot/site/content/en/docs/Overview/_index.md

 * **What is it not good for?**: parigot aims to provide many "built-in" services that meet common needs such as logging, queues, files, databases, http, etc, but it does not offer a "standard" API.
 The programming model of parigot is different than most other systems, and the particulars of the programming model enable many of the advanced capabilities that parigot offers.  _For-profit entities will provide the ability to have a  more "standard" type of programming models such as a `libc.a` workalike, connections to legacy services, multi-threading of services, etc._  These types of features will, thus, be available but the free, open-source project will focus on parigot's unique programming model.

-* **What is it *not yet* good for?**: Python support will be available in a foreseeable, upcoming versions.
+* **What is it *not yet* good for?**: Python support will be available in a foreseeable, upcoming version.
 In addition, a second set of guest binding for golang will be added that makes golang programming with pargiot more idiomatic golang.

 ## Where should I go next?